Aider-AI/aider/docs/ctags.md

 ```

 The repo map is built using this type of `ctags` data,
-formatted into the space
+but formatted into the space
-efficient hierarchical tree format shown above.
+efficient hierarchical tree format shown earlier.
 This is a format that GPT can easily understand
 and which conveys the map data using a
 minimal number of tokens.